 Returning to the previous example, Roderic committed at least a Violent Offence and a Blasphemous Trespass.
 The base crime is the Violent act as it is the most severe so Roderic gains 2d4 Corruption points.
-However, because he also committed a Blasphemy at the same time he rolls an additional 1d4 bringing his total dice to 3d4.
+However, because he also committed a Blasphemy at the same victim becomes a factor only if it was time he rolls an additional 1d4 bringing his total dice to 3d4.